NeLLyMerC/home-assistant.io/source/getting-started/index.markdown

 {% endcomment %}

 This guide will help you get Home Assistant running on a Raspberry Pi.
-The easiest way to do this is by using the [Hass.io](/hassio/) installer, which is our all-in-one solution that turns Raspberry Pis and other devices into the ultimate home automation hub.
+The easiest way to do this is by using the [home assistant](/hassio/) installer, which is our all-in-one solution that turns Raspberry Pis and other devices into the ultimate home automation hub.

 Follow this guide if you want to get started with Home Assistant easily or if you have little to no Linux experience.
 For advanced users (or if you don't have a [device that is supported by this guide][supported]), check out our [alternative installation methods](/docs/installation/).
 Once you finish your alternative installation, you can continue at the [next step][next-step].